UniBwM-IFS-AILab/REAP/README.md

 ![image](media/header.png)

-This repository contains installation information for the Dynamic REAP framework as described in the [ICAPS 2025 Demo paper](https://icaps25.icaps-conference.org/program/demos/).<br />
+This repository contains installation information for the Dynamic REAP simulation environment as described in the [ICAPS 2025 Demo paper](https://icaps25.icaps-conference.org/program/demos/).<br />
-A demo video provides an overview of the framework: https://www.youtube.com/watch?v=mthOS7hksZQ.
+A demo video provides an overview of the simulation environment: https://www.youtube.com/watch?v=mthOS7hksZQ.
 The legacy version of REAP presented on [ICAPS 2023](https://icaps23.icaps-conference.org/program/demos/#3216) can be found under reap-legacy tag: https://github.com/UniBwM-IFS-AILab/REAP/releases/tag/reap-legacy

 To cite **Dynamic REAP**, please use the following reference: <br/>